top of page

 • Human-preventable disturbances of nesting females

-• Nest disturbance and inundation
+• Nest destruction and inundation due to severe weather events

-• Egg predation
+• Egg predation by foxes and feral pigs

 • Vessel Strike